 Do you for one moment suppose any of us knows enough to call God into question?
 Clay doesn’t talk back to the fingers that mold it, saying, “Why did you shape me like this?”
 Isn’t it obvious that a potter has a perfect right to shape one lump of clay into a vase for holding flowers and another into a pot for cooking beans?
 Romans 9:20-21 MSG

 Egalitarian while noble cannot be used as an excuse to demand equal opportunity where God has limited design and purpose.

-The other view is complementarian and it is here that we find more consistency with the God’s purpose and design for His creation.
-From the beginning God created Men and Women to be distinct and to care for each other in complementary but equal roles.
+The other view is complementarian.
+Here we find more consistency with the God’s purpose and design for His creation.
+From the beginning God created men and women to be distinct.
+Each to care for the other in complementary but equal roles.

 18 Then the Lord God said, “It is not good that the man should be alone; I will make him a helper fit for him.”
 Genesis 2:18 ESV

 Both men and women are equal in rights before God just like the Egalitarian view.
 However they are not equal in opportunity.
 Women have advantages that are not available to men and men have advantages that are not available to women.
 The real question is not if that is a true statement but where the lines of advantage are drawn.
 The culture wants to make that line disappear and the genderless bathroom is just a current example of that push.
 Complementarian worldview is especially noticeable in regard to family structure and it appears in Paul’s instruction to Timothy that this calling extends into the makeup of the church itself.